 The raw scores were transformed into logits for the purpose of Rasch analyses, which are translated into a linear scoring system (see Appendix).

 Of the 14 scales tested, a Rasch solution was found for 12 (Table 3).
 This was not the case for the Discomfort with Burn Wound/Scar Treatment and Avoidance Behaviours, which are reported as checklists.
+For Discomfort with Burn Wound/Scar Treatment, the items occupied mostly the same space on the Rasch continuum, meaning that there is no requirement for multiple items and thus a scale cannot be formed.
+For Avoidance Behaviours, multiple items had multiple issues with combinations of model fit, local independence and differential item functioning on gender and scar visibility.
+Despite all various attempts to find a solution, none could be found to satisfy the criteria of the Rasch measurement model.

 Overall, using the Rasch Measurement Model and Analyses (previously described in the method section), the initial 194 items across the 12 scales were reduced to 45 items (see Table 3).
 Scale reliability was generally supported by high PSI, with only Low Mood and Positive Growth exhibiting PSI<0.70 (0.62 - 0.69 respectively).
 Fit to the Rasch model was good, with all item-trait interactions non-significant and no items with fit residuals out of range or presenting significant Χ2 values.
 All final scale solutions contain no items with reversed thresholds.
 However, all but Positive Growth required response thresholds to be collapsed for this to be the case.
 For Wound/Scar Discomfort, Wound/Scar Dissatisfaction, Trauma Symptoms and Low Mood, the second and third categories were collapsed.
 For Physical Well-being, Social Situations, Friend Support, Work Life, Family Support, Self-worth and Intimacy, the third and fourth categories were collapsed.
 All pairs of items within each scale had a residual correlation less than 0.3 above the mean residual correlation (of all item pairs for that scale), supporting local independence amongst items.
 The vast majority of items did not exhibit DIF, suggesting that items remain invariant across different groups of patients.
 Unidimensionality was confirmed via Smith’s procedure [58] for all 12 scale solutions.

-d reflect (Appendix A)W, S, F, L, , WSD and S had.
-AlsoSSelf-worthMdHowever t
+Despite finding 12 solutions, all had gaps in the person location and item threshold distributions, meaning that it is not possible to wholly reflect the range of the continuum (Appendix A).
+Physical Well-being, Social Situations, Friendship, Work Life, Family Life, Burn Wound/Scar Dissatisfaction and Trauma Symptoms had ceiling effects in their person distributions.
+Also Social Situations, Self-worth and Low Mood had items with DIF issues.
+However the evidence for these DIF issues is weak (p-value just less than the α = 0.05 Bonferroni-corrected level) but are reported for full disclosure.

 See Appendix B for a list of the final scale items.